 - We participate in academic conferences and contribute to academic journals.

 - We are members of interfaith and multi-faith organisations such as the Australian National Dialogue of Christians, Muslims and Jews, the Council for Christians and Jews (NSW), the Jewish, Christian & Muslim Association (JCMA) and Religions for Peace.

 Our motivation for this interfaith apostolate is that “interreligious dialogue is an integral element of the Church's evangelizing mission” (DP 38; cf RM 55).
 We are practising and promoting the teaching of the Catholic Church on interreligious dialogue.
 This includes the dialogue of life, the dialogue of deeds, the dialogue of theological exchange and the dialogue of religious experience (DM 28-35), all the while cultivating the dialogue of friendship (cf. Wayne Teasdale, Catholicism in Dialogue: Conversations Across Traditions, pp 28ff).

 Catholic teaching on interreligious dialogue, developed at Vatican II and in subsequent documents, often remains “a hidden treasure” (Mt 13:44).
 We try to uncover this treasure in word and deed for the local churches, both Catholic and Protestant, sharing it through talks, seminars and workshops, and modelling it in practice in our relationships with individuals and organisations from other religions, especially Muslims.

 By attending Muslim, interfaith and multi-faith events, we are a presence of the church.
 Where past church teachings were often antagonistic towards believers from other religions and created animosity and resentment, we witness to a more positive, respectful, welcoming and friendly image of the church in accord with the contemporary understanding of mission.
-In doing so, we contribute to social cohesion in multicultural, multi-faith Australia.
+In doing so, we contribute to social cohesion in multicultural, multi-faith NZ.